Piping/xGUI/README.md

     exec dwm

-If you use a login manager, make sure that you have a file called dwm.desktop in your /usr/share/xsessions/ directory.
+If you use a login manager (like lightdm), make sure that you have a file called dwm.desktop in your /usr/share/xsessions/ directory.
 It should look something like this:

 	[Desktop Entry]
 	Encoding=UTF-8